Countisbury to Arnold's Linhay circular walk

 This interesting walk crosses a variety of landscapes, including the rare opportunity to walk along the bottom of a deep Devon combe without having to wade through a river.

-National Trust car park at Countisbury, grid ref SS747496
+National Trust car park at Barna Barrow, grid ref SS744497

-Approximately 90 yd (80m) along you'll come to another finger post signed 'Countisbury' to the right and 'Lynmouth' to the left.
+Approximately 90 yd (80m) along you'll come to another finger post on your right signed 'Countisbury/Arnold's Linhay' and 'Lynmouth' to the left.
 Take the grassy path to your left that skirts high along the north-west side of Chiselcombe.
 As you walk look over to your left to the sweeping views across the East Lyn Valley and over to the grassy swathe of another Iron Age earthworks, Myrtleberry North.
-In the autumn bright yellow gorse flowers colour this section of the walk and on a sunny day fill the air with their coconut fragrance.
 You can also see a wide variety of fungi here - on trees, in the grass and on the stems of the gorse.
 Please do not touch or pick any as many species are poisonous.

 Windhill Iron Age Fort